NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 A hand-held semi-quantitative etCO2 estimation tool (with SpO2) for airway tube placement confirmation

-A misleading continuous CO2 waveform is being displayed when your semi-quantitative measurement kits do not have the ability to make continuous measurements
+It is a flawed continuous waveform when fed by a source that does not have the ability to make continuous measurements

 Note the end tidal CO2 (etCO2) value shown is also not alerted as "estimated etCO2" only.